 In short, openness, the ability to work well with others, enthusiasm, and positivity are all traits we look for in potential students.

 Our four week programs are full-time which means they run from approximately 10am--7pm each day, with an hour break for lunch.
-Sometimes we'll have guest speakers and in the afternoons you can take advantage of open lab time or to explore the city a bit, as you see fit.
+Sometimes we'll have guest speakers and in the afternoons you can take advantage of open lab time.

 Lately, we've been encouraging students to use fridays as a chance to share knowledge and skills with each other and it's been brilliant.